 Exhibits at the Birmingham Civil Rights Institute

-- Birmingham is a planned city, founded for coal mining and steel production.
+- Birmingham is a planned city, founded for the purposes of ore mining and steel production.

 - Birmingham was founded in 1871, eight years after President Lincoln issued the Emancipation Proclamation.

 - Most early residents of the city, regardless of race, lived in two-room company owned homes, shopped at the company store and lived in poverty.
 The owners of the steel factories controlled everything.